Overview of Red Hat OpenStack Platform

 See Installing and Managing Red Hat OpenStack Platform for a comparison of these installation options.

-To install Red Hat OpenStack Platform, you must register all systems in the OpenStack environment with Red Hat Subscription Manager, and subscribe to the required channels.
-The guides listed below detail the channels and repositories you must subscribe to before deploying Red Hat OpenStack Platform.
+To install Red Hat OpenStack Platform (RHOSP), you must register all systems in the OpenStack environment with Red Hat Subscription Manager, and subscribe to the required channels.
+For more information about the channels and repositories to deploy RHOSP, see the following guides:

 - Requirements for installing using director in the Director Installation and Usage guide.